hott-henrique/integrazoo/README.md

 - [ ] Inform future management decisions based on past data.

 ## Implementation Steps
-- [ ] Control and persistence layers for: DryTreatment.
+- [x] Control and persistence layers for: DryTreatment.
 (TODO: Look for a better name for this class, to my knowledge it is referent a period in which the cow is not milked to ensure good conditions during calving.)
+- [x] Control and persistence layers for: Treatment.
 - [ ] UI for: Listing the current treatments.
 - [ ] UI for: Managing reproduction attempt (It will include turning and attempt into a successful reproduction).
 - [ ] Control and persistence layers for: ReproductionAttempt.